Shine On, Harvest Moon: Second verse

-(repeat chorus)

 Film and television connections

 The song has had a long history with Hollywood movies.
-In 1932, animation great Dave Fleischer directed a short titled Shine On Harvest Moon.
+In 1932, Dave Fleischer directed an animated short titled Shine On Harvest Moon.
 A 1938 Roy Rogers western was named after the song, as was a 1944 biographical film about Bayes and Norworth.

 The song has been featured in dozens of movies, including Along Came Ruth (1933) and The Great Ziegfeld (1936).
 Laurel and Hardy performed a song-and-dance routine (Hardy singing and both dancing) to the song in their 1939 RKO film The Flying Deuces.
 The song was also featured in A Tree Grows in Brooklyn (1945), The Eddy Duchin Story (1956), and Pennies from Heaven (1978).
 There was also a popular British 1980s comedy drama called Shine on Harvey Moon.
 The song was featured in the 2013 video game BioShock Infinite.
 It was referenced by Don Rickles in the 1971 Friars Club roast of Jerry Lewis when he said, "Just hope and pray, Shine on Harvest Moon they know."
-In the 1952 I Love Lucy episode The Benefit, the song is referenced and the chorus is sung.
-And Gidney and Cloyd the moon creatures performed the first line of the refrain on an episode of Rocky and His Friends in 1959–60.
+In the 1952 I Love Lucy episode "The Benefit", the song is referenced and the chorus is sung.
+And Gidney and Cloyd the moon creatures performed the first line of the refrain on an episode of Rocky and His Friends in 1959–60, but sang "Shine on Harvest Earth".
 The song was also sung in the pilot episode of the Cartoon Network miniseries Over the Garden Wall.
 The Backyardigans episode "The Key to the Nile" featured a song called "Please and Thank You" to the tune of this song.